Restoring FANUC Beta Drive Parameters

 When an error occurs in the UD70, the DPL program will

 immediately stop.
-Also, depending upon the cause of the trip
+Also, depending on the cause of the trip

 and the setting of the Trip enable parameters, the Unidrive will